DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 > At the moment this just prints the running VMs and their IP addresses.
 This information will be enriched in later versions of the tool.

 ### Testing system-probe
-KMT is inteded to easily run the testsuite across a kernel/distribuion matrix.
+KMT is intended to easily run the testsuite across a kernel/distribution matrix.
 Developers can easily run tests against VMs transparently using the provided invoke tasks.
 ```bash
 inv -e kmt.test --vms=<vms-list>